 Krista is a published author, entrepreneur, and small business owner.
 She has certifications in human nutrition as well as animal nutrition.

 Happy Everything, Everybody

 A Tradition That's Become Politically Incorrect

-Every Christmas I'm faced with the dilemma of whether to write, "Merry Christmas," when creating cards to my clients, or, "Happy Holidays," instead.
-If I know my client well enough it's a no-brainer, but if it's a new client, I'm often worried I may offend them whichever way I go.
+Every Christmas I'm faced with a dilemma when creating cards to send to my clients: should I write "Merry Christmas" or "Happy Holidays"?
+If I know my client well enough, it's a no-brainer, but if it's a new client, I'm often worried I may offend them whichever way I go.

 In debating this issue with my atheist friends, they tell me a lot of atheists are offended by the words "Merry Christmas," but won't negatively confront someone who says it to them.
 Most of my atheist friends are not offended by it, however.

-So is it just a small fraction of Atheists that are offended by it, or is it most of them and I just don't know them?
-Are the non-Christians or other religious dogmas the ones who caused such a stink about it?
-My biggest question is why is it so offensive?
+So is it just a small fraction of atheists that are offended by it, or is it most of them and I just don't know them?
+Are the non-Christians or other religious affiliations the ones who caused such a stink about it?
+My biggest question is: Why is it so offensive?
 Do the words hurt them in any way?
 I know Jews, Hindus and other people who aren't Christian who celebrate the day, and they don't find the words Merry Christmas offensive.

-The real kicker for me this year was a trip to Disneyland last week with my mother.
-When she ordered her coffee at Starbucks, they made sure to ask if she didn't mind a Holiday-decorated cup.
+The real kicker for me this year was a trip to Disneyland with my mother.
+When she ordered her coffee at Starbucks, they made sure to ask if she didn't mind a holiday-decorated cup.
 It wasn't the first time I'd heard of this controversy, but it wasn't something I ever took seriously.
 So much of what we hear on the news is propaganda I believe is blown out of proportion for entertainment value.
 Now I'm seeing this is a real issue.